NamrataRev/AI_academy/Week7/Temp_Probability.md

 With no other information — you haven't looked outside yet, no forecast, nothing — your best estimate is a 20% chance of rain today.
 It's a rough number, but it's a starting point.

 ## How this connects to AI:
-Think about how Google Photos recognises faces.
-When you upload a photo, the app doesn't just say "that's definitely your friend Rahul."
-It calculates a confidence score for every possibility — and those scores are probabilities.
+Think about how an app like Google Photos automatically sorts and labels your pictures.
+Say you upload a close-up photo of a fluffy pet — the lighting is a bit dim and its face is partly turned away from the camera, so even a person might have to squint at it.
+The app's image classifier doesn't just declare "that's definitely a cat."
+It calculates a confidence score for every animal it knows how to recognise, and shows you the most likely one.

-For example, an image classifier might look at a photo and output:
+For that photo, the classifier might output:

 - Cat — 85% confident
 - Dog — 10% confident